-Be sure to read the page, because it contains important information about the system's settings, our default settings, and how you can change them.
+Be sure to read the manual, because it contains important information about the system's settings, our default settings, and how you can change them.

-And, there is a scanned copy of the manual with some of our shop notes.
+And, to be added soon is a scanned copy of the manual with some of our shop notes.

 (12) Cocktail sitdown cabinet: